 First, we could open an account with an online robo advisor, which would charge us some kind of annual asset management fee.
-The cheapest way to invest this way in Switzerland is with either Simpleweath or TrueWealth, which both charge a yearly fee of 0.5%.
+The cheapest robo advisors in a place like Switzerlandwill charge you a yearly fee of 0.50%.

 (Note: Online robo advisors did not exist 30 years ago… but let’s imagine they did so that we can use this info for investing in an online robo advisor going forward)

 Now, of course, these two online robo advisors would build a portfolio of ETF for you that is not exclusively based on the S&P 500 and the 10-year treasury bill.